Enjoy a More Natural Smile with Composite Dental Fillings

 The procedure for placing a composite dental filling is a routine treatment that we do every day at Ty King DDS.
 Here’s how it works:

-- Drs.
-King or Gardner isolate the tooth from saliva to keep it dry.
+- Dr. King isolates the tooth from saliva to keep it dry.

 - Any dental decay is removed.

 - An etchant and a bonding agent are applied, followed by the composite resin.

 - A special light is used to harden each layer of composite resin material.

 - After the tooth is filled, the composite resin is shaped to resemble a real tooth.

 - Finally, the restoration is smoothed and polished to accommodate your bite.